tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/default_env_models.rst

 Gravity field
 -------------

-* Spherical harmonic gravity field for the following bodies:
+* Spherical harmonic gravity field for the following bodies, using the :func:`~tudatpy.numerical_simulation.environment_setup.gravity_field.predefined_spherical_harmonic` option:

   - **Earth**: Full gravity field up to degree and order 200, described `here <https://link.springer.com/article/10.1007/s10712-016-9406-y>`__ (GOCO05c, data obtained from `GFZ <https://dataservices.gfz-potsdam.de/icgem/showshort.php?id=escidoc:1504398>`__; coefficient are available up to degree/order 720, but are not all loaded by default for efficiency purposes)
   - **Moon**: Full gravity field up to degree and order 200, described `here <https://pgda.gsfc.nasa.gov/products/50>`__ (gggrx1200, data obtained from `PDS <https://pds-geosciences.wustl.edu/grail/grail-l-lgrs-5-rdr-v1/grail_1001/shadr/>`__; coefficient are available up to degree/order 1199, but are not all loaded by default for efficiency purposes)